Wally Marks: Playing career

 At the University of Chicago, Marks was an outstanding athlete.
 A three-sport performer, he earned a total of eight varsity letters in football, basketball, and baseball, was an ROTC Cadet Major, and held membership in several honorary fraternities.
 He played varsity football for three years under the Maroons' coach, Amos Alonzo Stagg.
 As a sophomore, he played fullback for Chicago's last Big Ten Conference football championship team in 1924.
 He was a regular halfback on the 1925 and 1926 Maroon teams and captained the 1926 team.
 For two years, he was a regular starting guard on the Maroons' basketball team.
 As a pitcher and an outfielder, he played on Chicago's baseball team for three years and had a .399 batting average as a sophomore.
 Marks also played professional baseball.
 While pitching for Terre Haute of the Three-I League, he defeated Carl Hubbell of Decatur in a 17-inning masterpiece.

 Coaching career

 Football

 Marked finished his career as the leader in wins (he currently stands at #2).
 His 1933 team finished at 7–1 record.
 This record still ranks as the second best in the school's history; trailing Coach Jerry Huntsman's 1968 team (9–1).
 His homecoming record was 8–5.

 Basketball

 He finished his career as the leader in wins (he currently stands at #7).
 Led the Sycamores to a semifinal finish in the 1936 U.S. Olympic Trials.
 His 1929–30 team finished at 16–2; it still ranks among the finest season performances of any ISU team with its .888 winning percentage.

 Baseball

 He finished his career as the leader in wins (he currently stands at #4).
 He led the Sycamores to Indiana Intercollegiate Conference titles in 1930, 1946, 1947 and 1949.

+Golf

+He coached the Indiana State Men's golf team for nine seasons (1957–1965); his final club, the 1965 team won the Indiana Collegiate Conference title.